Regulation of Psychotherapy in the UK

 For and Against

 Opinion is divided between those who favour regulation and over-sight of the helping professions by government or private organisations, and those who object to such control and interference.
-Many believe that asserting even more control over individuals under the threat of scrutiny, penalty or loss, is simply allowing citizens to further submit themselves to a ‘Nanny State’ culture of fear and taxation, with citizens already suffering the daily loss of civil liberties and freedoms that countless agencies impose upon us all in return for our paying for the privilege of being dictated to, managed, and sometimes punished by them for non-conformity.
+Many believe that centralising power and asserting even more control over individuals under the threat of scrutiny, penalty or loss, is simply allowing citizens to further submit themselves to a ‘Nanny State’ culture of fear and taxation, with citizens already suffering the daily loss of civil liberties and freedoms that countless agencies impose upon us all in return for our paying for the privilege of being dictated to, managed, and sometimes punished by them for non-conformity.
 Others believe that without over-sight and regulation patients and clients could be easily harmed or exploited by unscrupulous practitioners, the implication being that adult citizens are not competent enough in themselves to recognise and address any problems they encounter.
 This is one of the main arguments used by advocates of so-called ‘regulation’.

 Despite the culture of suspicion that has developed around questions of ‘registration’ (a quasi-medical-sounding culture created by those who wear membership as a badge of honour and who may treat detractors with suspicion), there is nothing sinister, shameful or criminal about non-affiliated practice.
 Membership of a trade organisation guarantees very little in terms of real practitioner competence or real protections for the public, and in my experience there is no relationship between registration and skill or competence, or the absence of skill or competence with non-registration.